 Utilize a cover letter to highlight stuff that your CV can’t—mention why you quit your previous job and why you’re searching for a new job now.
 Guide your reader through the stuff that you feel may need extra attention.

-When crafting a cover letter, avoid thick paragraphs.
+When crafting a cover letter, avoid thick paragraphs, and if you can, proofread your cover letter.
 Make your work reader-friendly with bullet points.

 Remember, recruiters who go through application letters want to collect as much detail from them.